Contents

 How to Avoid Plagiarism in Your Dissertation

 Plagiarism is presenting someone else's work as your own.
 In dissertation writing, plagiarism ranges from directly copying text to paraphrasing so closely that the work remains key someone else's, from failing to cite sources to submitting work you've previously submitted elsewhere.
 Plagiarism is a serious academic offence with consequences including failure of the module, expulsion from your degree programme, or revocation of your qualification.
-The stakes are genuinely high.
-But plagiarism is also preventable through understanding and careful practice.
+The stakes are truly high.
+But plagiarism is also preventable through understanding and careful practise.

 Understanding what constitutes plagiarism and how to avoid it's key.
 Most plagiarism by dissertation students isn't deliberate dishonesty.
 Rather, it results from unclear understanding of citation conventions, poor paraphrasing technique, or careless reference management.
 Knowing how to engage properly with sources prevents these mistakes.
 You're not trying to be dishonest.
 You're trying to do the right thing.
 Understanding the rules helps.